Getting Started with MeetingTango

 Make Decisions

-- Wrong person - Let go with dignity
+• Wrong fit - Let go with dignity

 Step 10: Build Momentum